antoine-amy/Electronegative_impurities/README.md

 ## Prerequisites

-- Python 3.x
+- Python 3.12 (older versions may not work properly)
 - Jupyter Notebook
-- Necessary Python libraries: numpy, matplotlib
+- Necessary Python libraries: numpy, matplotlib...

 ## How to Use